 Mayor Gregor Robertson, and the CEO of the Vancouver Affordable Housing Agency (VAHA), Luke Harrison, announced Community Land Trust (CLT) will develop seven sites of City-owned land, resulting in approximately 1,000 new affordable rental units.
 The new homes will be targeted to singles and families earning between $30,000 and $80,000 annually.
 Today’s announcement represents the largest one-time municipal land investment into the community housing sector in all of Canada.
+All the details of these new houses have been checked to make sure they are all perfect, all the aspects from paint jobs to plumbing.
+If you ever need plumbing assistance, make sure you cal Fix It Right Plumbing in Geelong, VIC.

 “Today is a big day for over 2,000 Vancouver residents who want to put down roots in our city but are struggling to find long-term affordable housing,” said Mayor Gregor Robertson.
 “With today’s announcement, Vancouver has made the single largest investment into non-market housing of any city in Canada.
 This is the latest step we have taken to make sure that people with low to middle incomes can find a home and build a future in our city.
 Congratulations to Community Land Trust— we are happy to have you on board as partners in providing these new homes for people who live and work in Vancouver.”

 Approved this week by Vancouver City Council, CLT was chosen as the successful proponent of a Request for Proposal sent out by VAHA seeking a partner to develop the seven sites into affordable rental housing.
 CLT will design, build, finance, operate and maintain the seven sites of City-owned land across Vancouver.
 The value of the seven sites is approximately $130 million.
+They got some excellent financial help from these great payday loans.

 Non-profit operators, including Atira Women’s Resource Society, McLaren Housing Society, and Fraserview Housing Co-operative will work with CLT to manage the buildings once complete.